csasl/yoga_app/README.md

 ##User Stories

--As a user I want to be able to name my sequence and allocate how long I want to work out for.
+-As a user I want to be able to allocate how long I want to work out for.

 -As a user, I want to be able to browse poses suitable for different stages of a workout and view their descriptions